 • Developing and disseminating critical resources to both fields on the co-occurrence of HIV/AIDS and domestic violence, including strategies to best address challenges and barriers when both are present in the lives of individuals.

-Since its inception, NNEDV has trained 27 of the 56 state and territorial coalitions on the intersection at two national trainings-of-trainers.
+Since its inception, NNEDV has trained 35 of the 56 state and territorial coalitions on the intersection at five national trainings-of-trainers.
 NNEDV and the Advisory Committee have also had the privilege of presenting our work at a number of international, national, and state conferences.

-If you’re interested in receiving training on the intersection of domestic violence and HIV, please email us.
+If you’re interested in receiving training on the intersection of domestic violence and HIV, please contact us.

 What You Should Know about HIV/AIDS and Domestic Violence

-• Evidence suggests that sexual and other forms of abuse against women and girls – whether at the hands of intimate partners or strangers – increases their chances of acquiring HIV.
+• Evidence suggests that sexual and other forms of abuse against women and girls – whether at the hands of intimate partners or strangers – increase their chances of acquiring HIV.

-• Women who were beaten or dominated by their partners were more likely to acquire HIV than women in non-violent relationships.
-These women who were beaten by their boyfriends or husbands were 48% more likely to acquire HIV.
+• Women who were abused by their partners were more likely to acquire HIV than women in non-violent relationships.

 • 24% of the female patients in one study experienced physical abuse after disclosing their HIV status and 45% feared such a reaction.